seanrreid/ccs_curriculim_hub/docs/cohorts/cohort18/lectures/week3/README.md

 * Functions
 * Object Oriented Programming (classes & objects)

-This week we'll move on to the internt, and begin our longer Music App project.
+This week we'll move on to the internet!

 * How does the internet work?
 (Hint: it's all `request` and `response`)
 * The browser and the Document Object Model (DOM)